 Position: Director of Soccer

-The Wildcats have been ranked in the Top 10 five of Houser’s six years as head men's coach, including rankings in the Top 5 in 2009, 2011 and 2012 and were ranked as high as No. 2 in 2012.
+The Wildcats have been ranked in the Top 10 six of Houser’s seven years as head men's coach, including rankings in the Top 5 in 2009, 2011, 2012 and 2015 and were ranked as high as No. 2 in 2012.
 His men's soccer team in 2013 ended the season ranked No. 9 in the country.

 He began his college coaching career as the women’s head coach in 2003 by guiding the Wildcats to their first-ever Region V playoff appearance.